hpcleuven/VscDocumentation/source/access/ondemand/vscode-server.rst

                conda create -n <env_name> -c conda-forge r-base r-remotes r-languageserver r-httpgd r-jsonlite

       Once you've created your environment, go ahead and start a VS Code session on Open Ondemand.
-On the lefthand side, click the extension menu and search for 'R'.
+On the left-hand side, click the extension menu and search for 'R'.
 You should install the 'R' extension of 'REditorSupport'.

       Now there are two ways to use the R installation inside your Conda environment: